 Christian H. Staples

-He is licensed to practice in all state and federal courts in North Carolina and South Carolina.
+Christian maintains a diverse legal practice representing businesses and individuals in litigation and general corporate matters.
+He is licensed to practice law in all state and federal courts in North Carolina and South Carolina.

-Christian has been named a "Rising Star" by North Carolina Super Lawyers Magazine and a “Young Gun” by Business North Carolina Magazine, honors which are only bestowed on a very select number of lawyers.
+Christian has received "Rising Star" and "Young Gun" designations from North Carolina Super Lawyers Magazine and Business North Carolina Magazine, respectively, honors that are only bestowed on a very select number of lawyers.

 Outside of his practice, Christian serves on the Board of Directors for the Mecklenburg County Bar and previously served as Chair of the MCB Young Lawyers Division.

-Prior to practicing law, Christian graduated from Woodberry Forest School and went on to receive a B.A. in Political Science and Spanish from Wake Forest University.
-While at Wake Forest he served as chairman of the Honor & Ethics Council and was inducted into the Political Science Honor Society.
-He received his J.D. from Campbell University School of Law where he served as Executive Editor of the Campbell Law Review and competed in the ABA National Appellate Advocacy Competition.
+Prior to practicing law, Christian graduated from Woodberry Forest School and received a B.A. in Political Science and Spanish (double major) from Wake Forest University.
+While at Wake Forest, he served as Chairman of the Honor & Ethics Council.
+He received his J.D. from Campbell University School of Law where he served as Executive Editor of the Campbell Law Review and competed in the American Bar Association’s National Appellate Advocacy Competition.

 - Represents appliance manufacturer and window/door manufacturer in product liability actions and other litigation matters.